 State 1 Phase 1.3 - Bluebunch Wheatgrass/ Sandberg Bluegrass/ Bottlebrush Squirreltail Plant Community: This plant community is the result of fire.
 The plant community, dominated by herbaceous vegetation with little or no sagebrush provides less vertical structure and limits use by shrub obligate animals.
-Insect diversity would be reduced but a diverse native forb community would still support select pollinators.
-An increase in rabbitbrush would provide fall pollinator habitat.
+Insect diversity would be reduced but a diverse native forb plant community would still support select pollinators.
 Reptile use including short horned lizard, sagebrush lizard and western rattlesnakes, would be limited or excluded due to the absence of sagebrush.
 The dominance of herbaceous vegetation with reduced sagebrush canopy cover would eliminate use of these areas for nesting by Brewer's sparrow, sage sparrow, sage thrasher and sage-grouse.
 This plant community provides limited brood-rearing habitat for sage-grouse when sagebrush cover is adjacent to the site.
 The herbaceous vegetation improves habitat for grassland avian species (horned lark and western meadowlark).
-Mule deer, antelope and elk use would be seasonal (spring, summer and fall) but the site would offer little thermal cover and young of year cover.
+Mule deer and elk use for forage would be seasonal (spring, summer and fall) but the site would offer little thermal cover and young of year cover.
 The populations of small mammals would be dominated by open grassland species like the Columbian ground squirrel.